 I don’t know if you have ever seen the show, Married at First Sight, but one of the newlywed husbands spends almost every night out with “the boys” while his wife is sad and lonely at home.
 I predict divorce in no time.
 I know a guy who played golf so much that he hardly spent any recreation time with his wife.
 I remember we had a party once and she came alone because he was still out on the golf course.
 They got divorced.

 I know a couple where she loves to travel and he hates to go anywhere.
 She had to convince him to go to Hawaii for their anniversary.
 Now she goes on trips all the time by herself because she loves it.
-It is okay to have separate hobbies and interests as long as you make the time to do things together.
+It is okay to have separate hobbies and interests as long as you take the time to do things together.
 However, if spending time with friends ever becomes more important than spending time with your spouse, one of you is bound to meet someone else at that bar or resort.

 9. You argue about money

 The fact that opposites attract can actually be a good thing in the long run.
 For example, I am a spender and my husband is a saver.
-Even though we initially had some big conflicts over money, we finally realised that we each had to compromise.
+Even though we initially had some big conflicts over money, we finally realized that we each had to compromise.
 We now know that we balance each other out.

 It is okay to each have separate checking accounts and if you both work, try having a third account where you both contribute proportionally to what you earn.
 We have a rule though that if either of us wants to spend over $1000, we have to consult the other one.
 Never make the mistake of thinking that all the money belongs to the breadwinner if someone is staying home with the kids.
 The caretaker or homemaker shouldn’t have to beg or get an allowance.
 They should pool resources as needed.